Hitesh Bharadwaj

-Hitesh Bharadwaj (born 23 December 1991) is an Indian television actor, model, anchor, RJ and poet known for playing Ravi in Agar Tum Saath Ho, Manav Sharma / Vikram Diwan in Choti Sarrdaarni and Sanjay Pathak in Iss Mod Se Jaate Hain.
+Hitesh Bharadwaj (born 23 December 1991) is an Indian television actor, model, anchor, RJ and poet who is best known for playing Manav Sharma / Vikram Diwan in Choti Sarrdaarni, Ekampreet "Ekam" Singh Randhawa in Udaariyaan and Rajat Thakkar in Ghum Hai Kisikey Pyaar Meiin.

 Life and family

-Hitesh Bharadwaj was born on 23 December 1991 in Mathura, Uttar Pradesh to his father Rakesh Bharadwaj and mother Kusum Lata Sharma.
+Hitesh Bharadwaj was born on 23 December 1991 in Mathura, Uttar Pradesh to Rakesh Bharadwaj and Kusumlata Sharma Bharadwaj.
 He also has a younger brother, Rahul Bharadwaj.
 Bharadwaj completed his schooling from Army School, Mathura and graduated from St. John's College, Agra.
 He married his girlfriend, Suditi Srivastava in 2019.

 Career

 Bharadwaj first started his career as a News presenter in a local news channel on a monthly income of 2000 rupees.
 Then, prior to his career as an actor, he also worked as a RJ at BIG FM 92.7.
 Bharadwaj made his acting debut in 2012, with Suvreen Guggal – Topper of The Year.
 He rose to fame, in 2016, by playing the lead, Ravi in Hindi television series Agar Tum Saath Ho.
 Bharadwaj made his film debut, in 2018, with Jaane Kyon De Yaaron.

 Bharadwaj's most prominent roles were playing one of the leads, Manav Sharma / Vikram Diwan in Colors TV series Choti Sarrdaarni opposite Nimrit Kaur Ahluwalia and Sanjay Pathak in Iss Mod Se Jaate Hain.
-Since September 2022, he portrayed Ekampreet Singh Randhawa in Colors TV's popular drama Udaariyaan.
+Since September 2022, he portrayed Ekampreet Singh Randhawa in Colors TV's popular drama Udaariyaan opposite Twinkle Arora.

+From 2024 to 2025, he playing the lead role of Rajat Thakkar in Star Plus's popular drama Ghum Hai Kisikey Pyaar Mein opposite Bhavika Sharma.

-Currently, Bharadwaj is working as a RJ at 104.8 Ishq FM.
+Bharadwaj is also working as a RJ at 104.8 Ishq FM.